10 Mental Health Resources for New Parents

 boober

 Boober is a doula-founded pregnancy and postpartum resource destination where parents can find virtual and in-person doulas and lactation support...plus, a variety of classes led by experts.
-For example, Boober has a $15 virtual 1-hour Preparing For Postpartum course that focussed on building your support tea, tips on postpartum healing, and more.
+For example, Boober has a $15 virtual 1-hour Preparing For Postpartum course that focussed on building your support team, tips on postpartum healing, and more.
 Boober also offers access to experienced, licensed, and vetted therapists who specialize in pregnancy, birth, and postpartum issues, ranging from postpartum depression and postpartum anxiety to birth trauma, to transitioning back to work.

 For more on maternal mental health, check out these articles: